It is important to follow Intel design guidelines and recommendations throughout the

 signals.
 Do not apply both reset and preset signals to a register.

-that enables you to override all clears on all device registers, including the registers of
+chip-wide reset that enables you to override all clears on all device registers, including the

-General category of the Device and Pin Options
+Quartus® Prime Standard Edition software on the General category of the Device and Pin

 also contains dedicated logic for driving register control signals to its LEs.
 Register

 control signals restrict how registers are packed into LABs because signals are shared within

 the LAB.
 It is important that control signals use the dedicated control signals in the device